 - Increasing the average purchase value each customer makes

 - Increasing customer loyalty

-There’s really no point in launching a customer referral program for your business unless you’re willing to set and work against goals.
+Ultimately, there’s really no point in launching a customer referral program for your business unless you’re willing to set and work towards, goals.
 Keep in mind that your goals can (and likely will) change often as you continue to develop and optimize your referral program.
-Setting clear and realistic goals now will help you build a stronger and more effective program over time.
+But setting clear and realistic goals now will help you build a stronger and more effective program over time.